 Cons: Homework is a disadvantage to low-income students.

-Students from low – income families, especially in the US, do not have access to resources (internet, computer, helping hands from parents) needed to complete the homework.
+Students from low–income families, especially in the US, do not have access to resources (internet, computer, helping hands from parents and professional services such as Assignment Geek) needed to complete the homework.
 Time could also be a challenge as most of them may have to work in the evenings and also take care of their siblings.

 Pros: Homework encourages the involvement of parents in their children’s learning.